yojoots/libbitcoin-system-wiki/Examples:-Script-Verification.md

-All examples from the script verification documentation chapter are shown here in full.
+All examples from the fork rules documentation chapter are shown here in full.

 **P2PKH**
 * example_p2pkh();